platformsh/platformsh-docs/docs/src/configuration/services/vault.md

   --data "{\"input\": \"$(echo SECRET | base64)\"}"
 ```

-The string at the end of the URL denotes the specific [hash algorithm used by Vault](https://www.vaultproject.io/api/secret/transit#hash_algorithm).
+The string at the end of the URL denotes the specific [hash algorithm used by the Vault KMS](https://www.vaultproject.io/api/secret/transit#hash_algorithm).

 You get back a JSON object that includes the signature for the payload: